Flow-matic/sea-battle/README.md

    * Guess your column and hit enter.

-   * Player two has there turn doing the same process.
+   * Player two has their turn doing the same process.

    * Each turn will show on the 5x5 board an x to see if you have a direct hit or miss.